-  This service has nothing to do with arrangements, not even the typical sewer task of putting patches or fixing what is wrong in a dress from years ago, but a whole and complete transformation of each dress .
-I not only disassemble them, but also rebuild them with completely new shapes, I totally change the patterns, or even integrate those relics into a completely new dress (imagine creating a luxury house with construction containers or a design table from pallets )
+This service has nothing to do with arrangements, not even the typical dressmaker job that patches or fixes what is wrong in a dress from years ago, but that It is a thorough work of complete transformation of each dress.
+I not only disassemble them, but also rebuild them with completely new shapes, I totally change the pattern, or even integrate those relics into a completely new dress (imagine creating a luxury house with construction containers or a design table from pallets )

 As such, during these recent years, in my studio I have been recreating some dresses and in this 2019 I have transformed more dresses than ever, so in my blog I will write some posts about these brides that I consider so special.

 This time I want to tell the story of Nuria.
 When she came to my atelier in Barcelona, she was looking for a dress for her wedding and asked me, almost hopelessly, if I could adapt or re-use her mother's dress.
 What seemed a remote chance to her, to me it seemed an unique opportunity to do something so special that it can never be replicated.